udacity/nd325-c1-implementing-privacy-in-software-applications/lesson-3-name-of-lesson/demos/regex_python/README.md

     $ ipython3

-Now that we've learned the elements of what make up a regex, let's try writing one for gender information.
+Now that we've learned the elements of what make up a regex, let's try writing one for email information.
+You'll actually be doing something similar to this in an exercise in the Udacity workspace, but here I'm going to show this to you quickly in my terminal.

 ### 1